The 3 Core Skills of Effective DBT Mindfulness Training

 How to become Mindful

-Learning how to effectively become mindful of our feelings and internal states is a potentially rewarding therapeutic process.
+Learning to be mindful of our feelings and internal states effectively is a potentially rewarding therapeutic process.
 We do this by using the 3 parts of core mindfulness: observe, describe, and participate.
 For example, if we’re feeling anxious, we’d use all three of these parts and ask ourselves an open-ended question such as “What am I feeling sad about right now?” or “Where does my anger come from?”
-DBT assumes that without being able to identify what we’re truly feeling on an emotional level, it can be all too easy to act impulsively – so it’s all about practicing the art of awareness.
+DBT assumes that without being able to identify what we’re truly feeling emotionally, it can be all too easy to act impulsively – so it’s all about practicing the art of awareness.

 Once you’re comfortable enough with asking yourself these kinds of questions and acknowledging your feelings when they arise (rather than avoiding them), you can refine your skills by choosing which elements of this skill set you want to work on more selectively.